hazelops/icmk/README.md

 This will create the following:
 - Sample `Makefile`, which you can (and should) customize
 - Sample .envrc (which you can use with [direnv](https://github.com/direnv/direnv))
 - Sample Terraform environment structure under `.infra/env/testnut` which has a demo of bastion host and ssh tunnel.
 It forwards `localhost:222` to `bastion:22`.
-See `make tunnel.up` and `make tunnel.down`  In order to use make tunnel.up, Terraform config must be appliead at least once (locally or via CI/CD).
+See `make tunnel.up` and `make tunnel.down`.
+In order to use make tunnel.up, Terraform config must be applied at least once (locally or via CI/CD).
 - Sample secrets directory that is used to push secrets to SSM via `make secrets`.
 Make sure to keep your `secrets/*.json` files out of git.

 This won't create: